I’ve struggled to find the time to write in the last couple

 rather sounds like an idea for a film.

-Added to this is the inevitable effect a 13-week of baby has on both
+Added to this is the inevitable effect a 13-week old baby has on both

 production and inclination.